best-doctor/mr_proper/README.md

 1. that function not uses `self`, `class` or `super`;
 1. that function has calls of only pure functions.

-This list is not enought to say that function is pure and some points are quite controversial, but it's a nice start.
+This list is not enough to say that function is pure and some points are quite controversial, but it's a nice start.

 ## Example